-Welcome to Scarleteen!
-You're in the excellent company of millions of young people who've used our site and it's services every year since 1998 for sexuality, sex, sexual health & relationships information, advice and support, and we're happy to have you here.
-Because we've been around so long and been so dedicated, there are thousands and thousands of pages of information and discussion here, so sometimes new users can feel a little bit lost about how to get started.
-The following should help make you an expert at navigating the site and all ithas to offer in no time flat!
+Welcome to Scarleteen: we're so glad you found us!
+You're in the excellent company of millions of young people who've used our site and its services every year since 1998 for sexuality, sex, sexual health, relationship information, advice and support.
+Because we've been around so long and been so busy, there are thousands and thousands of pages of information here, so sometimes new users feel a little bit lost about how to get started.
+The following should help make you an expert at navigating the site and all it has to offer in no time flat!

-As you can find on the front page, right in the middle, under the text that reads "Need Help Now?" we have three ways to get you connected with help pretty darn fast:
+As you can find on the front page, right in the middle, under the text that reads "Need Help Now?" we have a few ways to get you connected with help pretty darn fast:

 2) If you are in the United States, and have a cell phone, you can use our SMS service, where you can ask for help from one of our staff or volunteers directly.
 To do that, you will text #66746 to keyword: ASKST.

-4) You can look to the left of this text, or on any page of the site, to see if there's an icon that says live site help is online.
+4) You can look to the left of this text, or on any page of the site, to see if there's an icon that says live site help, our chat service, is online.
 If it is, have a click, and one of our staff or volunteers can help you figure out what you need and how to help you get it right away.

 Near the top right of every page, including the front page, you'll see a search window you can use to search for whatever you like.
 On the front page, you can also check out some new or featured articles we suggest.